Manual Handling Course Ireland: Complete 2026 Guide

 Do all industries require manual handling training?

 Any industry where employees perform manual handling tasks requires training.
 This includes construction, healthcare, retail, hospitality, manufacturing, logistics, agriculture, and office environments.
-If the job involves lifting, carrying, pushing, or pulling, training is required.
+If the job involves lifting, carrying, pushing, or pulling, training is required under the 2007 Regulations.

 What certificate do I get?